 Extend MEMR capability in high frequency (up to 44 GHz) and high RF power (up to 25 W at 20 GHz) for wider application in space and ground sectors up to TRL 5.

 Achieve reliable technology and highly-complex MEMR components and equipment through innovative, short-time qualification methods and tools.

 The innovative character of the proposed SELECTOR concept is related to its methodological approach of demonstrating the selected technology and its targeted space application in an operational environment.
-Illustrated in the figure below, developing the targeted SELECTOR MEMR component for the space environment to reach EPPL standards will enable the implementation of a Ka band compact redundancy ring.
+Illustrated in the figure below, developing the targeted SELECTOR MEMR component for the space environment to reach EPPL standards enabled the implementation of a Ka band compact redundancy ring.